 Currently, over 80 countries have joined the initiative and are developing energy plans and programs.
 The majority are from developing countries in Africa, Asia, Latin America, and Small Island Developing States.
 Furthermore, SE4ALL has targeted 30 focus countries with the goal of producing country “Action Agendas,” blueprints for how a country plans to address SE4ALL’s three objectives of access, efficiency, and renewable energy, and “Project Opportunity Reports,” compendiums of illustrative projects that seek financial support.

-May 17-21, 2015: The United Nations will convene the second annual UN Sustainable Energy for All Forum on 17-21 May in New York, working with the World Bank and other key partners.
-The events will begin with public engagement activities on Sunday May 17.
-The Forum will continue May 18-19 with two days of events that will bring together over a thousand sustainable energy innovators to share solutions and spur action.
+May 17-21, 2015: The United Nations convened the second annual UN Sustainable Energy for All Forum on May 17-21 in New York, working with the World Bank and other key partners.
+The events began with public engagement activities on Sunday, May 17.
+The Forum continued May 18-19 with two days of events that brought together over a thousand sustainable energy innovators to share solutions and spur action.

-May 20, 2015: The Global Energy Ministerial will include leaders from government, business and civil society for cutting-edge discussions on key energy issues, including financing.
-Major public and private sector actions and commitments towards sustainable energy will be featured on 21 May.
-These events will take place in the UN General Assembly Hall.
-ENR Deputy Assistant Secretary Robert Ichord will lead the U.S. delegation to the May 18-21 events.
+May 20, 2015: The Global Energy Ministerial included leaders from government, business and civil society for cutting-edge discussions on key energy issues, including financing.
+Major public and private sector actions and commitments towards sustainable energy were featured on May 21.
+These events took place in the UN General Assembly Hall.
+ENR Deputy Assistant Secretary Robert Ichord led the U.S. delegation to the May 18-21 events.

 Learn more: SE4ALL Website